Skip to content

 Factory farming - what is it?

-Would you like to know more about Factory farming experience?
+Do you want to know more about Factory farming experience?
 Then you've come to the right place.
 Cows and pigs on lush, green meadows - that's what we want.
-But even though this rural idyll can still be seen on many product packaging, it is far from reality on most fattening farms.
-The animals that are produced today for meat, milk or Fur are unfortunately only high-performance machines in factory farming.
+But even though this rural idyll can still be seen on many product packages - it is far from reality on most fattening farms.
+The animals that nowadays produce meat, milk or Fur are unfortunately only high-performance machines in factory farming.

-In this article, I would like to tell you everything you need to know about factory farming.
-From the definition, facts and figures, causes and consequences, to the things we can do to combat the problem in our everyday lives.
+In this article I would like to introduce you to everything you need to know about factory farming.
+From the definition, to facts and figures, causes and consequences, to the things we can do in everyday life against the problem.

 1. Definition